adobe/mkto-flow-lookup/README.md

 ## Debugging in VS Code

-While running your local server (`aio app run`), both UI and actions can be debugged, to do so open the vscode debugger and select the debugging configuration called `WebAndActions`.
+~While running your local server (`aio app run`), both UI and actions can be debugged, to do so open the vscode debugger and select the debugging configuration called `WebAndActions`.
-Alternatively, there are also debug configs for only UI and each separate action.
+Alternatively, there are also debug configs for only UI and each separate action.~

+Doesn't work as currently implemented due to aio files lib dependency.

 ## Typescript support for UI